 And a second site that paleontology buffs refer to as Graptolite Summit provides visitors with a fossil type many hobbyists rarely see outside of a textbook or popular guide to paleontology--the intricately designed graptolite, a colonial organism most often referred to as an extinct variety of hemichordate (or primitive chordate).
 The specimens at Graptolite Summit occur in a rock deposit called the Vinini Formation, which has been dated by geologists as Early to Late Ordovician.
 The Vinini is an incredibly widespread unit throughout Nevada, a dominantly siliceous assemblage of shales, siltstones, cherts and quartzites that bear sporadic occurrences of abundant graptolites.
 With the possible exception of the type locality (where a geologic rock formation was first named and described in the scientific literature), this particular area surrounding Graptolite Summit is probably the most intensively investigated graptolite-yielding section in all of the Vinini Formation.
 Over the decades it has provided professional paleontologists and amateurs alike with myriads of identifiable graptolites, in addition to common inarticulate brachiopods and carapaces belonging to a peculiar species of extinct cructacean called Caryocaris, whose oval-to D-shaped exoskeletons up to an inch across appear to be confined throughout the world to shales in which graptolites are the dominant fossil specimens preserved.

 Both fossil areas are easily and safely reached.
-Still, collectors must not be lulled into dangerous complacency.
+Still and all, collectors must not be lulled into dangerous complacency.
 The important thing to remember is that this part of Nevada remains one of the most remote sectors in all the Great Basin.
-Should a genuine emergency emerge while in the deep backcountry, medical and mechanical assistance will certainly be a long time in arriving, even if your situation has been relayed to the authorities over Citizens Band Radio.
+Should a genuine emergency emerge while in the deep backcountry, medical and mechanical assistance will certainly be a long time in arriving, even if your situation has been relayed to the authorities over Citizens Band Radio, or satellite phone.
 For this reason, it is recommended that visitors travel to the fossiliferous regions in the Toquima Range only in a reliable four-wheel drive vehicle, obeying all of the necessary rules that apply to back country travel; carry plenty of water (enough to provide one gallon per person per day), emergency provisions, cold-weather clothing, spare fan belts, and medical supplies.
 And by all means notify the authorities in the nearest community of your whereabouts, remembering to check back in with them upon leaving the area.